 Most users say the Delta 75700 produces a strong stream, especially for a handheld.
 It has a 2.5 gallon per minute (gpm) flow rate, and most note that the pressure feels strong whether it's used as a traditional shower head or as a handheld.
 The 6-foot hose attachment is also a plus.
 Reviewers are split on durability: Some say the Delta is very sturdy, while others complain that the plastic parts seem flimsy.
 However, it's backed by a lifetime warranty that covers both the parts and the finish, and Delta customer service gets great reviews for their polite, responsive service.
 The shower head is available in white, chrome and satin nickel finishes.

-Still this Delta In2ition model disappoints in the value category for many people who say it's overpriced for what you get and that, for $160 or so, they certainly expect more power and settings.
+Still this Delta In2ition model disappoints in the value category for many people who say it's overpriced for what you get and that, for the price, they certainly expect more power and settings.
 Also, as with the 75700, there are complaints that the hose on the In2ition is stiff and we saw a few complaints that the handheld shower head can be fiddly to remove and place back into the main unit -- an issue we didn't note with the 75700.
-The Delta 58471-PK In2ition has five available finish options, some that cost less than the chrome, some that cost more.
+The Delta 58471-PK In2ition has five available finish options, and the price may vary depending upon which you choose.

-For a more water-saving option, the Niagara Handheld Shower Head (Est. $16) earns raves from hundreds of owners who say it has very good water pressure considering its 2.0 gpm flow rate (it also comes in 1.5 and 1.75 flow rates).
+For a more water-saving option, the Niagara Handheld Shower Head (Est. $20) earns raves from hundreds of owners who say it has very good water pressure considering its 2.0 gpm flow rate.
 It has three adjustable spray settings -- massage, pulsating and a combination -- and a long, 72-inch hose that users say is more flexible than on other handhelds they have owned.